s-siddhant/personal-resume-chatbot-site/README.md

-# Siddhant Sharma – Personal Website with RAG Chatbot
+# Siddhant Sharma – Portfolio Website with Resume Chatbot

-A simple, mobile-friendly one-page personal website featuring a Retrieval-Augmented Generation (RAG) chatbot trained on my resume.
-Users can interact with the chatbot to ask questions about my experience, skills, and projects.
+A modern, responsive portfolio website featuring a chatbot powered by RAG (Retrieval-Augmented Generation) technology.
+The chatbot is trained on my resume and can answer questions about my experience, skills, and projects.

 ---

 ## 🛠 Tech Stack

-- **Frontend**: HTML + CSS (static site)
+- **Frontend**: HTML, CSS, JavaScript
 - **Backend**: FastAPI
-- **RAG Agent**: LangChain + FAISS + Groq API
+- **AI/ML**: LangChain, FAISS, OpenAI/Groq API
 - **Deployment**: Render

 ---